-Apply to do works in a road reserve
+Apply for a crossover permit or to do works in a road reserve

 You need permission

 If you want to do any works between your property’s fence boundary and a Council-managed road (the road reserve), or work on the road itself, you need to get a permit from us to do works within a road reserve.

 Works that require this permit